bugblat/fan/README.md

-# fan - FPGA on an Android
+# Fan - FPGA on an Android

 This is the software and firmware for Bugblat's *FPGA on Android*